 (6) Inform DHHS of donated food activities to be performed collectively with other recipient agencies.

-(b) This agreement may be terminated by DHHS Food Distribution for failure of the recipient agency to comply with applicable requirements, upon written notification to the recipient agency.
+(b) This agreement may be terminated by DHHS Food Distribution for failure of the recipient agency to comply with any requirement, upon written notification to the recipient agency.

 (c) This agreement is considered permanent and may be amended by DHHS Food Distribution at any time.